 Salary sacrificing into superannuation is an arrangement whereby you agree with your employer to forfeit part of your wage in exchange for equivalent increased super contributions.
 Not only does this increase your retirement savings, but it also reduces the amount of wage that is taxed at your individual marginal tax rate.
 Ka-ching.

 Again, salary sacrifice contributions are concessional contributions because your employer claims a tax deduction for the contribution, just as they would if they paid the same amount to you as a wage.

 Personal Concessional Contributions

 A personal concessional contribution is a contribution you make into your super account from your bank account.
 You then notify your super fund that you intend on claiming a tax deduction for it and subsequently claim a tax deduction for it when you complete your tax return.

 Who Can Make Concessional Contributions?

 You can make salary sacrifice contributions and personal concessional contributions to super at any age under 75.
-If you are over age 65, you will need to satisfy the superannuation work test (or recently retired rules) before making personal concessional contributions.
+If you are over age 67, you will need to satisfy the superannuation work test or work test exemption before making personal concessional contributions.